Input indicator, broken down by rail franchise, published annually from May 2011.

 1Negative figures reflect where train operators were paying a premium to DfT rather than receiving a subsidy.

-Source: Department for Transport, Office of Rail Regulation
+Source: Department for Transport, Office of Rail and Road

-In 2012/13, three train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
-These operators were First Capital Connect, South West Trains and Southern.
+In 2015-16 two train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
+These operators were South West Trains and Southern.

-Northern Rail received the highest subsidy per passenger mile of 40.7 pence per mile in 2012 to 2013.
+Northern received the highest subsidy per passenger mile of 35.3 pence per mile in 2015-16.

-The Subsidy per passenger mile Excel file contains a more detailed breakdown of the subsidy figures for each train operator:
+The Subsidy per passenger mile Excel table contains a more detailed breakdown of the subsidy figures for each train operator.

-This indicator provides information about the amount of subsidy paid to Train Operating Companies, both directly by the Department for Transport and indirectly via grants to Network Rail.
+This indicator provides information about the amount of subsidy paid to Train Operating Companies, both directly by the Department for Transport and Passenger Transport, Executives and indirectly via grants to Network Rail.

 Further information about this indicator can be found in the measurement template.

 Network Grant estimates derived from DfT internal management information are apportioned between train operators in proportion to fixed track charges.
 The fixed track charges schedule is available on the Office of Rail and Road’s website at http://orr.gov.uk/